The Health Care System Cost Americans around 3 Trillion Dollars in 2014 and is Growing Every Year. Is ObamaCare Enough?

 - Back in 1960, an average of $147 was spent per person on health care in the United States.
 By 2009, that number had skyrocketed to $8,086.

-- Price setting is not regulated by government.
+- The cost of health care is not regulated by the government.
 Prices are set by the private for profit organization AMA / Specialty Society Relative Value Scale Update Committee Learn More.

-- A 2007 study by the American Journal of Medicine found approximately 62 percent of all personal bankruptcies in the United States are related to medical bills.
-78 percent had health insurance, although many were bankrupted anyway due to gaps in coverage like co-payments and deductibles and uncovered services.
+- A 2007 study by the American Journal of Medicine found approximately 62 percent of all personal bankruptcies in the United States were related to medical bills.
+78 percent of those involved had health insurance, although many were bankrupted anyway due to gaps in coverage such as co-payments, deductibles, and uncovered services.
 Other people had private insurance but got so sick that they lost their job and lost their insurance.
 This study did not take into account other debts owed at the time of bankruptcy.
 Learn more about bankruptcy from Medical bills.

 - The average family of 4 spends about $20,728 per year on healthcare.
 That’s more than 7 times what the average household spends annually on gas ($2,912).